Prof Doc Counselling Psychology

 - Integrating theory, research and practice 3 (core)

-- Research Thesis/portfolio commences at the start of year 2 for submission in term 3 year 3 (core)
+- Research Thesis/portfolio commences at the start of year 2 (with the submission of a Research Proposal) and is submitted in term 3 year 3 (core).

 How you'll be assessed

 There are no examinations.
 Assessment is ongoing throughout the year.
 It includes critical essays, case studies, process reports, group and individual case presentations, professional practice logs and the research thesis.
 You will be expected to show evidence of 450 hours of one-to-one supervised clinical practice by the end of your training.
-All components of the course, including the research thesis need to be passed in order to be awarded and to become eligible to apply for registration with the BPS and HCPC.Course specification
+All components of the course, including the research thesis need to be passed in order to be awarded the Doctorate and to become eligible to apply for registration with the HCPC and for chartership with the BPS.

 How you'll learn

 You will learn through a combination of taught components, individual study, and research and placement activities.

 You will work on a wide range of different approaches to clinical practice.

 You will be assigned your own clinical tutor to support you with your academic and professional development.